United States Colored Troops: Formation

+Initially, the USCT were relegated to menial jobs such as that of laborers, teamsters, cooks, and other support duties.
+However, even these duties were essential to the war effort.
+For example, USCT engineers built Fort Pocahontas, a Union supply depot, in Charles City, Virginia.
+Eventually USCT were sent into combat.

-The USCT suffered 2,751 combat casualties during the war, and 68,178 losses from all causes.
+The USCT suffered 2,751 combat deaths during the war, and 68,178 losses from all causes.
 Disease caused the most fatalities for all troops, both black and white.
-In the last year-and-a-half and from all reported casualties, approximately 20% of all African Americans enrolled in the military lost their lives.
+In the last year-and-a-half and from all reported casualties, approximately 20% of all African Americans enrolled in the military died.
 Notably, their mortality rate was significantly higher than white soldiers:

-USCT regiments were led by white Union officers, while rank advancement was limited for Black soldiers, though they could become non-commissioned officers.
-Approximately 110 blacks did managed to become commissioned officers before the end of the war, primarily as surgeons or chaplains.
+USCT regiments were led by white Union officers, while rank advancement was limited for Black soldiers, who could only rise to the rank of non-commissioned officers.
+Approximately 110 Black soldiers did become commissioned officers before the end of the war, primarily as surgeons or chaplains.
 The Supervisory Committee for Recruiting Colored Regiments in Philadelphia opened the Free Military Academy for Applicants for the Command of Colored Troops at the end of 1863.
-For a time, black soldiers received less pay than their white counterparts, but they and their supporters lobbied and eventually gained equal pay.
+For a time, Black soldiers received less pay than their white counterparts, but they and their supporters lobbied and eventually gained equal pay.
 Notable members of USCT regiments included Martin Robinson Delany and the sons of abolitionist Frederick Douglass.

-The USCT engineers built Fort Pocahontas, a Union supply depot, in Charles City, Virginia.

-The courage displayed by colored troops during the Civil War played an important role in African Americans gaining new rights.
-As Frederick Douglass wrote:
+The process for white officers aiming to lead USCT units was considered more protracted and perhaps rigorous than for ordinary Union officers.
+This was because it was assumed that leading Black soldiers would require a better officer than those leading white troops.
+At the end of their studies, those men who wished to lead Black troops had to pass an examination administered by Brig.
+Gen. Silas Casey's staff in Washington.
+After a short period of examinations in mid-1863, only half of the men who had taken the exam passed.

 Volunteer regiments

 Before the USCT was formed, several volunteer regiments were raised from free black men, including freedmen in the South.
-In 1863 a former slave, William Henry Singleton, helped recruit 1,000 former slaves in New Bern, North Carolina for the First North Carolina Colored Volunteers.
+In 1863 a former slave, William Henry Singleton, helped recruit 1,000 former slaves in New Bern, North Carolina, for the First North Carolina Colored Volunteers.
 He became a sergeant in the 35th USCT.
 Freedmen from the Roanoke Island Freedmen's Colony, established in 1863 on the island, also formed part of the Free North Carolina Colored Volunteers (FNCCV) and subsequently the 35th.
 Nearly all of the volunteer regiments were converted into USCT units.

 In 1922 Singleton published his memoir (in a slave narrative) of his journey from slavery to freedom and becoming a Union soldier.
 Glad to participate in reunions, years later at the age of 95, he marched in a Grand Army of the Republic (GAR) event in 1938.